-- Do you have any concerns that the measure can be consistently implemented (i.e., are measure specifications adequate)? - The staff is satisfied with the reliability testing for the measure for the outpatient setting.
+- Do you have any concerns that the measure can be consistently implemented (i.e., are measure specifications adequate)? - The staff does not believe that the measure has been appropriately tested for reliability.
 Does the Committee think there is a need to discuss reliability?